flamedfury/2021-flamedfury.com/src/gameshelf.md

 my first console was a sega master system 2. we never got a mega drive and missed everything in between and wound up with a playstation at some point. we moved onto an xbox and didn't have a console again until the playstation 3 so that i could play grand theft auto 4.

-outside of those, some of my best memories of gaming was on a pc. when we first got a pc, the first two games we got on cd-rom were dune 2 theme park and command and conquer.
+outside of those, some of my best memories of gaming was on a pc. when we first got a pc, a kid on our block loaded up a bunch of games, dune 2, simcity 2000. the first two games we got on cd-rom weretheme park and command and conquer. read more over on [my memoirs](memoirs.md) page.

 ## what i'm currently playing